Curriculum

 How Python's def, class, and @dataclass map to AutoLISP defun and list-based data — translated for solar engineers who think in LISP and need to read modern Python code for AutoCAD work.

-Reading SolarEdge PDFs in Python: A Beginner's Guide to pdfplumber
+Read SolarEdge PDFs in Python: A pdfplumber Guide

-How to install pdfplumber, open a SolarEdge Designer PDF, and extract text and tables for AutoCAD import — a friendly introduction before tackling the production pitfalls.
+Install pdfplumber, open a SolarEdge Designer PDF, extract text and tables for AutoCAD import.
+A friendly intro before the production pitfalls.

-How to run a Python solar script outside VS Code, package it for a coworker who doesn't have Python installed, and schedule it to run overnight — the three deployment paths every solar engineer needs.
+Run a Python solar script outside VS Code, package it for a coworker without Python installed, and schedule overnight runs.
+Three deployment paths.

 Parsing SolarEdge Designer PDFs for AutoCAD with Python and pdfplumber